Todd Sampson: Television career

 Sampson is a regular panellist on the ABC television media review program Gruen.
-He sometimes appears as a panellist and guest host on Network Ten's The Project.
+He sometimes appeared as a panellist and guest host on Network Ten's The Project.

 In October 2013, he was the subject of a science documentary series, Redesign My Brain.
 The documentary won the 2014 AACTA Award for Best Documentary Television Program.

 Sampson has also written and hosted an adventure science series for Discovery International and Network 10 called Todd Sampson's Body Hack.
 Body Hack was nominated for two Logie Awards – Best Factual Series and Most Outstanding Documentary Series.
 Sampson also acted a small part as Provost in the Oscar-nominated feature film Lion.
 In early 2017, Sampson hosted an ABC Science documentary called Life on the Line.

 In 2021, the two-part documentary series Mirror, Mirror, created and written by Sampson, screened on Network Ten.
 The documentary explored the crisis of body image dissatisfaction in society and the manipulative trillion-dollar industry that profits from it.
 A second season explores how the internet is changing society and what people can do about it.

+In 2025, Sampson starred in a TV series titled Todd Sampson's Why? on the ABC.
+The show explores different ways of thinking and questions why people think the way they do.

 Personal life

-Sampson has lived in Sydney's Eastern Suburbs since arriving in Australia and renovated a house in Vaucluse in 2020.
+Sampson has lived in Bondi since arriving in Australia and renovated a house in Vaucluse in 2020.
 He is married to Neomie Sampson, who he first met at a work function in the 1990s, before a chance encounter in the early 2000s.
 The couple has two daughters, Coco and Jet.
 Sampson is an adventurer, having completed an unguided ascent to the top of Mount Everest.